semaphoreci/docs/docs/examples/deploying_with_git _deploy.md

 Push a new commit on any branch and open Semaphore to watch a new workflow run.
 You should see the `Promote` button next to your initial pipeline.
-Click on the button to launch the deployment, and open the `Push code` job to observe its' output.
+Click on the button to launch the deployment, and open the `Push code` job to observe the output.

 ## Next steps